Reading Your Assessment Change Notice

 - If a transfer of ownership occurred, the taxable value must be equal to the assessed value.

-- Based upon the change in taxable value, this is an estimate of the change in from your 2019 tax bill.
+- Based upon the change in taxable value, this is an estimate of the change from last years tax bill.

 -Click on Board of Tax Review to the left to see a listing of current Board Members.